lugu/qiloop/doc/NOTES.md

 interactions (some message types are "Call", "Reply", "Cancel", "Event").
 Those messages are transmitted using a transport protocol defined by an string (such as: "tcp://localhost:9559").
-Currently libqi supports two transport protocols (TCP and SSL).
+Currently libqi supports two transport protocols (TCP and TLS).

 ### Comparisons